copyrite/LwotcMinimalText/XComGame.md

 ## Grazing Fire
 Your primary weapon misses have 50% base chance to be converted to a graze.
-* -1% chance to convert misses to grazes per 1 Dodge on target.
+* -1% chance to convert misses to grazes per 1 dodge on target.
 * This effect occurs after normal hit-miss-graze processing.

 ## Greater Padding